Chaideo/pdftotxt/README.md

 # pdftotxt
-Text Extraction from PDF Using Python Libraries.
+Horizontal and Vertical Text Extraction from PDF Using Python Libraries.